OurPlanscape/Planscape/README.md

 - [ForSys](https://github.com/forsys-sp/forsysr) - greedy heuristic optimization software package for land management planning and prioritization
 - [PROMOTe](https://www.fs.usda.gov/psw/topics/restoration/tcsi/publications/TCSI-Blueprint.pdf) - used to compute conditions from basic data, and find new optimal areas for treatment

+## Fun things

+We have [django-extensions](https://github.com/django-extensions/django-extensions) installed, so there is a bunch of neat commands there.

+Useful ones:

+1. python manage.py show_urls
+2. python manage.py shell_plus

+Check the docs for more.

 ## How to run black?

 `black` is a uncompromising code formatter.
 For us to have a standardized repository, black is being used